- Key messages

 - If your child has a medical condition or injury they should continue to access treatment and attend medical appointments as recommended by their hospital, GP or healthcare professionals.
 We have added a poster to explain how to access help during this time - see below for both English and Welsh language versions.
 (You can also download the posters below.

-- If your child has received a letter from the NHS to advise them to 'shield' during the COVID-19 outbreak, we have developed a set of frequently asked questions to support your child and family during the 'shielding' 12 week period.
+- Some children and young people will be clinically extremely vulnerable to COVID-19.
+RCPCH has developed a set of frequently asked questions around 'shielding' which can be found here.
 Up to date guidance on 'shielding' is available for England, Scotland, Wales and Northern Ireland.

 COVID-19 linked syndrome